 Not everything that is faced can be changed, but nothing can be changed until it is faced. – James Baldwin

-Join the ranks of Siemens Corporation, Northern Trust Bank, Whole Foods Market, and other businesses to become leaders in disability-aware service.
+Join the ranks of Hewlett Packard, Siemens Corporation, Northern Trust Bank, Whole Foods Market, and other businesses to become leaders in disability-aware service.
 Learn how you and your staff can interact naturally and confidently with people with disabilities.
 When it’s unfamiliar, it might feel uncomfortable, but we’ve got just the tools for you.
 Contact Mark Leeper to set up your training now.
 Or check out this video on disability awareness training.

-ADA Accessibility Requirements: Access means business!
-DAC can assess the visitor-readiness of your streets and businesses.
+Access means business!
+DAC can assess the visitor-readiness of your communities and businesses.
 We want to help you move towards increased economic activity and compliance with existing laws.
 We can help you discover financial and technical support to help you remove barriers, reduce your liability, provide tax benefits and get customers in the door!
 Contact the Northwest ADA Center – Idaho for the answers you are looking for.
 Did U know?
 Small businesses that remove barriers to access for the RampUpIdaho project could deduct up to $15,000 in a given tax year for accessibility improvements made in that year, and may receive up to $5,000 credit for barrier removal, including the use of auxiliary aids and services or accommodating employees.

-For more ideas to make your business more accessible download our PDF: 25 ways to make your business accessible
+>For more ideas on how to make your business more accessible download our PDF: 25 ways to make your business accessible

 Questions about Service Animals?

 Learn your rights as a business regarding service animals and companion animals.
 We can provide information and training on how to handle these situations.
 DAC understands the challenges faced by communities and businesses.
 Businesses and governments alike risk fines of up to $10,000 for noncompliance should someone decide to file a complaint.
 Thinking about hiring?
 View our document Successful Service Dog Accommodationspdf